masterix21/x-blade-components/README.md

 [x-cloak] { display: none; }
 ```

-And finally, import all javascript scripts needed:
+And finally, import all javascript scripts needed in the `bootstrap.js`:
 ```js
 // The awesome AlpineJS
 import 'alpinejs';